-Continued works have been on-going as part of business as usual within the strategic assets team including condition assessments, implementing a new enterprise asset management system, cleansing and revaluing the Bridge assets, to enable more considered into the Asset Management Planning Process.
+Continued works have been on-going as part of business as usual within the strategic assets team including condition assessments, implementing a new enterprise asset management system, cleansing and revaluing the Bridge assets into the Asset Management Planning Process.

-The draft Bridge Asset Management Plan highlights an increase in the re-valuation of its core bridge base to \$ 20.2.
-The ARRB Group was contracted by Council to undertake a Level 2 audit of its Span Bridges (48) and undertake the revaluation.
-This audit was undertaken late in 2020.
+The draft Bridge Asset Management Plan highlights an increase in the re-valuation of its core bridge base to \$20.2 million.
+The Council contracted ARRB Group to undertake a Level 2 audit of its Span Bridges (48) and undertake the revaluation.
+This audit occurred in late in 2020.
 This audit provided a componentised condition of the span bridges within the network.
-Following this audit a further 3 bridges required a level 3 structural assessment.
+Following this audit a further three bridges required a level 3 structural assessment.

-The condition assessment process highlighted a required increase in maintenance across the asset class than has not previously been allocated dedicated funding in the operations budget.
+The condition assessment process highlighted a required increase in maintenance across the asset class.
 The renewals indicated a reduction in the overall spend for the 10 year planning period, but highlighted an increase in the following ten year cycle as numerous bridge components reach end of life.

-There are numerous improvements recommended within the improvement section of the draft Bridge Asset Management Plan which will provide a sound asset management base for the ongoing management of a higher risk asset.
+There are numerous improvements recommended within the improvement section of the draft Bridge Asset Management Plan, which will provide a sound base for the ongoing management of a relatively higher risk asset.